mukundagg/DevClub-Assignment1/README.md

+# Live Website via Firebase / Github Pages

+The website is hosted on https://covid-guide-mukund.web.app/

+The GitHub Pages link is https://mukundagg.github.io/DevClub-Assignment1/

 # DevClub-Assignment1

 You have learnt about HTML, CSS and GitHub in our first session.
 Now use them to create a webpage by yourself!